 Nobody is saying you should suddenly accept poor craftsmanship.
 But is it really that bad if a freelancer spends an hour less on your report?
 If the document is for internal use only, could you simplify it or handle the formatting yourself?

 Look into the current jobs that freelancers are doing for you and ask yourself how you can reduce their workload.
 Which parts of the briefing are ‘nice to have’ but not essential?

 There are already funds out there specifically to help small businesses in need.
 With a donation, you can help the people that need it most.
 Your donation could be the difference between people losing their jobs and a company continuing to be a vibrant part of the global economy.

 You can also support businesses indirectly, by donating to research or aid projects fighting the virus.
-If you don’t have the funds to donate, you can offer your computer’s capacity to a corona research project.
+If you don’t have the funds to donate, you can offer other in-kind supplies.